 3) Mix coconut, coconut milk, sago and sugar together.

-Sago and Coconut mixture
+♥Recipe for Sago and Coconut Kuih♥Make 10 kuihs.

 (My eldest, who saw me mixing the coconut and the sago together, was in shock.
 She asked me, "Are you cooking styrofoam??!!"
 She thought those sago pearls were styrofoam)

 4) To wrap the kuih, put a strip of pandan leaf (optional, I just did it to make the kuih more fragrant) in the centre of the banana leaf, scoop a table spoon of sago and coconut mixture and place it on top of the pandan leaf, over lap the ends of the leaf until a cylinder is formed.
+Staple one end of the cylinder (the better choice is to use tooth pick to seal up the ends, I have no time for that).
+Fill up the banana leaf cylinder with more coconut and sago mixture until 2/3 full, then staple the other end as well.

-Wrapping Sago and Coconut kuihs 5) Repeat the step until all coconut and sago mixture is used up.
+5) Repeat the step until all coconut and sago mixture is used up.

 (You can see I'm a first timer, the sizes of the kuihs are uneven. :P)

-Steamed sago and coconut kuih Not too difficult to make, and it's very yummy, if you like sago that is.
+Not too difficult to make, and it's very yummy, if you like sago that is.

 No comments: